-The AGS provides a summarised account of how the Organisation's management arrangements are set up to meet the principles of good governance and how we obtain assurance that these are both effective and appropriate.
+The AGS provides a summarised account of how ESPO's management arrangements are set up to meet the principles of good governance and how we obtain assurance that these are both effective and appropriate.
 It is written to provide the reader with a clear, simple assessment of how the governance framework has operated over the past financial year and to identify any developments required.
-The main aim of the AGS is to provide the reader with confidence that the Organisation has an effective system of internal control that manages risks to a reasonable level.
+The main aim of the AGS is to provide the reader with confidence that ESPO has an effective system of internal control that manages risks to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.

-The revised CIPFA/SOLACE Framework requires Organisations to review arrangements against their Local Code of Corporate Governance to ensure it is consistent with the seven core principles of the Framework.
+The Framework requires ESPO to review arrangements against its Local Code of Corporate Governance to ensure it is consistent with the seven core principles of the Framework.

-- The principles contained in the Framework have been applied to the preparation of the AGS for the financial year 2019/20. - The 2019/20 AGS has been constructed by undertaking: - - · A review of the effectiveness of the system of internal control - · Reviewing other forms of assurance - · Reviewing the Organisations response to (and planned recovery from) the COVID-19 virus
+The principles contained in the Framework have been applied to the preparation of the AGS for the financial year.
+The AGS has been constructed by undertaking:

+- A review of the effectiveness of the system of internal control - · Reviewing other forms of assurance - · Reviewing ESPO's response to (and planned recovery from) the COVID-19 virus